hmlauth/IngrediFeed/README.md

 # Recipe-App
-Make an easy choice from three recipe options based on either the ingredients in your kitchen, health restrictions, and/or the cuisine of your desire, and feel satisfied with your choice!
-This application calls on two different APIs utilizing your input to deliver desired recipes.
+Make an easy choice and feel satisfied with it!
+This application calls on two APIs by querying either the ingredients in your kitchen and health restrictions or the cuisine of your choice to then deliver three recipe options.
+If you love it, save it to your favorites!

 <h1 align="center">Our Origin Story</h1>
 <p align="center">We all love food</br>